Macb3th/dartlang.org/src/site/docs/tutorials/connect-dart-html/errors-warnings.markdown

 Dart Editor recognizes the top-level query() function from the Dart HTML library, but it has detected a possible problem.
-Hover the mouse over the yellow warning sign and a helpful warning message will be displayed in a tooltip:
+Point the mouse at the yellow warning sign and a helpful warning message will be displayed in a tooltip:

 <img src="images/warning-tooltip-screenshot.png"